gdepeute/dae.notes/estaff.notes.md

   - Jesse hack/whack is not helping
   - Have active hazards coming in now
   - They WANT:
-    - historical hazards - need to decide how we want to handle and when -
+    - Historical hazards - need to decide how we want to handle and when
+    - Population density
+    - Forecasts
+    - Airports and airport density info
+    - US embassies
+    - Hospitals
+    - Ports

 # EStaff 2/21/23